daryllxd/lifelong-learning/self-improvement/medium-the-mission-thrive-global.md

 [Reference](https://medium.com/@benjaminhardy/6-things-you-need-to-recover-from-every-day-380f20a90f6c)

 - Work.
   - Recovering from work: completely refraining from work-related activities and thoughts during non-work time.
-  - Most people are always "available" to their email and work.
+F email.
   - People who are successful in their work are often content being "unsuccessful" in the other areas of their lives, particularly their relationships.
-In other words, most people are okay with being mediocre spouses, parents, and friends, but are not okay with being mediocre in their jobs.
-  - Stimulants such as caffeine = byproduct of the 9-5 work shift.
 - Technology.
   - Individuals who stopped staring at screens 1-2 hours before sleep: higher sleep quality and higher ability to maintain enthusiasm.
   - Try avoiding technology for the first 30-60 minutes of waking.